Once away from the drug, patients can experience extreme depression.-Rehabs.com

 How Long Does Inpatient Crystal Meth Rehabilitation Last?

-The length of time for rehabilitation depends on the financial ability of the patient and the difficulty of kicking the crystal meth habit.
-Many patients start out on a one-month program and then go to an outpatient program for further treatment.
-For more severe cases in which the patient may require significant medical and psychological help, inpatient treatment can last two to three months.
-You can spend even more time at the facility if the environment you will return to will be detrimental to your recovery, such as an abusive home or one in which there are negative influences.
+Treatment length will depend on several factors, such as insurance coverage, addiction severity, the person's mental health status, the amount of time you can reasonably take off work or school, etc. Some patients start out on a one-month program and then continue on with an outpatient program for ongoing treatment.
+For more severe cases in which the patient may require significant medical and psychological help, inpatient treatment can last two to three months (or more, if needed).
+There may be more impetus spend even more time at a treatment facility if the environment you will return to could be detrimental to your recovery, such as an abusive home or one in which there are other negative influences.

 What Happens During Treatment?